-Maev-Ann has been leading the Stroke Rehabilitation in Ireland project at the Economic and Social Research Institute since January 2013.
-She worked as Special Advisor to Roisin Shortall T.D., Minister of State at the Department of Health with responsibility for Primary Care, from 2011 to the Minister's resignation in 2012.
+Maev-Ann was lead researcher on the Stroke Rehabilitation in Ireland project, which reported in September 2014.
+She worked as Special Advisor to Roisin Shortall T.D., Minister of State at the Department of Health with responsibility for Primary Care, from 2011 to 2012.
 With Professor A. Dale Tussing of Syracuse University, New York, she was commissioned in 2005 by the Irish Congress of Trade Unions to review the Irish health care system and recommend reform.
 Their study was subsequently published as Tussing and Wren (2006) How Ireland Cares, New Island, Dublin.
 Her earlier book, Wren M.A (2003) Unhealthy State, New Island, Dublin, is a much-cited reference on the Irish health care system.
 Maev-Ann worked as a journalist for The Irish Times from 1980 to 2004 in posts including Economics Editor, columnist, editorial writer and Assistant Editor.

-Her academic publications include: a collaborative study between Trinity College Dublin and Queen’s University Belfast on modelling need for long-term care in the Republic of Ireland and Northern Ireland, published as Wren et al., (2012) Towards the Development of a Predictive Model of Long-Term Care Demand, TCD, Dublin; and analysis of long-term care needs in an ESRI/ Trinity College Dublin collaboration to study the effects of demographic change on the Irish health service, published as Wren M., (2009), Requirements for Long Term Care in Ireland to 2021, Chapter 6 of Layte et al, (2009) Report 3: Projecting the Impact of Demographic Change on the Demand for and Delivery of Healthcare in Ireland, ESRI Research Series 13, ESRI, Dublin (www.esri.ie).
+Her academic publications include: Wren et al (2014) Towards Earlier Discharge, Better Outcomes, Lower Cost: Stroke Rehabilitation in Ireland, ESRI/IHF, Dublin, which is the final report of the Stroke Rehabilitation in Ireland project; a collaborative study between Trinity College Dublin and Queen’s University Belfast on modelling need for long-term care in the Republic of Ireland and Northern Ireland, published as Wren et al., (2012) Towards the Development of a Predictive Model of Long-Term Care Demand, TCD, Dublin; and analysis of long-term care needs in an ESRI/ Trinity College Dublin collaboration to study the effects of demographic change on the Irish health service, published as Wren M., (2009), Requirements for Long Term Care in Ireland to 2021, Chapter 6 of Layte et al, (2009) Report 3: Projecting the Impact of Demographic Change on the Demand for and Delivery of Healthcare in Ireland, ESRI Research Series 13, ESRI, Dublin.